About workflow management

 Workflow management systems

-A(WfMS) is software that supports workflow management by automating the parts of management coordination that are common to different workflows.
+A workflow management system (WfMS) is software that supports workflow management by automating the parts of management coordination that are common to different workflows.
 In the example of hiring employees, a WfMS would manage the information about each hiring process and documents such as the candidate’s CV, and coordinate task assignments for recruiters, interviewers and other staff according to a predefined hiring workflow.

 A WfMS is intended to be a general-purpose tool that can potentially support any workflow.
 WfMS typically provide the following functionality.